Generated at: 2026-05-16 07:32:44

 • Provision of Individual Custom Reports (for Media)

-Reports that have been published by the media may be distributed by our company to interested parties upon request.
+Reports that have been published in the media may be distributed by our company to interested parties upon request.

 Application Guidelines for Custom Reports

-Please contact us via the email address for requesting the "Microcosm of Japanese Companies Report" (ir@usonar.co.jp).
+Please contact us via the email address for the "Microcosm of Japanese Companies Report" (ir@usonar.co.jp).

-After receiving your inquiry, a representative from our company will contact you.
+Upon receipt of your inquiry, our representative will contact you.

 • Please note that we may be unable to fulfill certain requests depending on the content.

-• This offer is limited to provision (broadcast or publication) to media organizations, including television, newspapers, magazines, and web media.
+• This service is limited to provision (broadcast or publication) for media organizations, including television, newspapers, magazines, and web media.

 • When publishing in media, please credit the source as "Provided by uSonar Co., Ltd. - Microcosm of Japanese Companies Report".